ARTICLE

 5 Tips for Teaching Music Improvisation

 With a vision of music as a vehicle for innovation, healing, transformation, and social change, Rhiannon has been bringing her blend of jazz, world music, improvisation, and storytelling to audiences for four decades.
 Her book, Vocal River: The Skill and Spirit of Improvisation, is a guide to teaching music improvisation.
-Here, she shares 5 tips for introducing and expanding the art of improvisation in the educational curriculum.
+Here, she shares five tips for introducing and expanding the art of improvisation in the educational curriculum.

 Featuring Rhiannon